vicoslab/ccc-tools/README.md

 # Find available gpus `ccc gpus`

-Find available gpus that you can use for distributed running and save them to a file (e.g., /tmp/ccc-gpus-dan28cua).
+Find available gpus and save them to a tempfile, which you can pass to `ccc run` for distributed running.
 Filename is printed to stdout.
+NOTE: You need to manually delete file when not needed any more.

 ```ccc gpus [ARGS]```